Where Have I Seen You?

 Tableau Software (May-Aug 2019)

 A series of articles co-authored with Layla Manheim discussing the philosophy behind our design decisions, and an accessible approach to design in data visualization that focuses on the information experience for the audience, rather than the mechanics of the visualization itself.
+It formed the core lessons of our eventual Beyond Design presentation at the 2019 Tableau Conference (and elsewhere).

 storytelling with data (May 2019)